chamelopi/waas/README.md

 ### Features

-- Camera movement with WASD, turning with Q and E, reset rotation with SPACE
+- Camera movement with WASD, turning with Q and E, reset rotation with SPACE, zoom with mouse wheel
 - Animated water
 - Skybox
 - Doodad objects on the map (tree)